errbotio/errbot/README.rst

 - Invite the bot directly from your chat client.
 - Send "!help" to it without the quotes
 - it should answer by the list of available commands and a short explanation
-- if you want to know more about a command you can do "!help command"
+- if you want to know more about a specific command you can do "!help command"

 More documentation is available on the wiki : https://github.com/gbin/err/wiki